jdempsey77/www-stylee-org/ANALYTICS_SETUP.md

    ```

 3. **Deploy to Production**
-   - Add `NEXT_PUBLIC_GA_ID` to your Vercel environment variables
+   - Add `NEXT_PUBLIC_GA_ID` to your GitHub repository secrets
-   - Or add to your hosting platform's environment settings
+   - Go to Settings → Secrets and variables → Actions
+   - Add new repository secret with your GA ID

 ### Features